waitinfuture/odps/intl.en-US/User Guide/SQL/DDL SQL/View operations.md

 -   To create a view, you must have ‘read’ privilege on the table referenced by view.
 -   Views can only contain one valid ‘select’ statement.
 -   Other views can be referenced by a view, but this view cannot reference itself.
 Circular reference is not supported.
--   Writing the data into a view is not allowed, such as, using ‘insert into’ or ‘insert overwrite’ to operate view
+-   Writing the data into a view is not allowed, such as, using insert into or insert overwrite to operate view
 -   After a view was created,it may be inaccessable if the referenced table is altered, such as deleting a referenced table.
 You must maintain corresponding relationship between referenced tables and views.
--   If the option ‘if not exists’ is not specified and the view has already existed, using ‘create view’ causes abnormality.
-If this situation occurs, use ‘create or replace view’ to recreate a view.
+-   If the option ‘if not exists’ is not specified and the view has already existed, using create viewcauses abnormality.
+If this situation occurs, use create or replace view to recreate a view.
 After reconstruction, the privileges keep unchanged.

-**Example:**
+Example:

 ```
 create view if not exists sale_detail_view